availabs/OSM_ProcessingAndAnalysis_Toolkit/tasks/conveyalTransitAgencyBundles/documentation/TransitAgencyBundles.md

 # Transit Agency Bundles for Conveyal Analysis

-GIS file bundles were created for CDTA and CENTRO.
+GIS file bundles were created for CDTA and Centro.
 These bundle files can be directly loaded into the Conveyal Analysis Tool, except for the ZIPed LODES CSVs which will need to be decompressed before loading.